Succeeding in Computer Science

 Preparing for Classes

 Read the material to be covered in advance - it will make a lot more sense in class if you have previewed the material to be covered.
 There is another reason - repetition reinforces learning.
-A good strategy is to preview the text - skimming for terminology and conceptual structure, attend the lectures and take notes, and then return to the text and read for detail.
+A good strategy is to preview the text and online notes - skimming for terminology and conceptual structure, attend the classes and take notes, and then return to the text and read for detail.
 Don't make the mistake of putting off reading the assigned material until just before the test.

 Attendance is strongly advised, even if you read the text - the author may not emphasis the same points that the instructor will emphasis in class.
 Usually additional information is also provided in the classroom and good note taking will be essential.